How many times these low feet staggered,

 Indolent housewife, in daisies lain!

-We are busy working to bring Emily Dickinson's "Troubled About Many Things" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Troubled About Many Things" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Troubled About Many Things" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.